-Join the Bettr crew on a 4D/3N specialty coffee and cultural immersion experience in Ywar Ngan, Myanmar.
-More than just a farm visit and coffee processing, you’ll get to engage and connect with the people behind fellow award-winning social enterprise, Genius Shan Highlands Coffee.
+The Bettr crew recently took a number of our students on a 4D/3N specialty coffee and cultural immersion experience in Ywar Ngan, Myanmar.
+More than just a farm visit and coffee processing, we got to engage and connect with the people behind fellow award-winning social enterprise, Genius Shan Highlands Coffee.

 19-22 February 2019

 25-28 February 2019

 Coffee & Culture - Ywar Ngan Immersion Experience

 SGD $850 (twin sharing) / $950 (private room) per person (excluding GST)*